top of page

 Bethel Christian Academy uses the Ohio Core Physical Education Standards as curriculum.

-The early years of a students learning are vital, and years in which children begin to develop habits.
-During the first few years of Physical Education, we focus on several skills, movements, and fitness concepts.
-Throughout the year, we incorporate balance, transferring weight, loco motor & non-locomotor skills/vocabulary, throwing/kicking stationary and non-stationary objects -while standing still and running, eye-hand coordination, identifying body parts and how they move, cooperative activities, along with many other fitness concepts into games and activities that develop our students mentally, physically, and emotionally.
-(Highlighted activities include-Cup stacking, chasing/fleeing/dodging/ tag activities, scooters, parachute, and jump rope).
+The early years of a student's learning are vital, as they are the years in which children begin to develop habits.
+During the first few years of Physical Education, we focus on a variety of skills, movements, and fitness concepts.
+Throughout the year, we incorporate balance, weight transfer, locomotor and non‑locomotor skills and vocabulary, throwing and kicking stationary and moving objects (both while standing still and while running), eye‑hand coordination, identifying body parts and how they move, cooperative activities, and many other fitness concepts into games and activities that support students’ mental, physical, and emotional development.
+Highlighted activities include chasing, fleeing, dodging, tag games, parachute activities, and following‑the‑leader.

-By now, students have developed a basic knowledge of movement skills and concepts.
-Throughout the second and third grade years, Physical Education focuses on...combinations of locomotor and non-locomotor skills in movement patterns, tumbling and balancing skills, rhythmic concepts, throwing and catching objects from different distances and heights (Including throwing/kicking accuracy), continued development of eye-hand coordination, application of movement concepts and patterns into activities/games, fitness concepts (aerobic capacity, muscular strength/ endurance, flexibility), vocalizing solutions to challenges, hitting/striking objects, cooperative activities, positive reinforcement/Christ-like sportsmanship.
-These along with other skills and concepts are incorporated into activities and games that enhance our children mentally, physically and emotionally.
-(Highlighted activities include- Cup stacking, introduction of team sports, chasing/fleeing activities, scooters, parachute, and jump rope).
+By this point, students have developed a basic understanding of movement skills and concepts.
+Throughout the second and third grade years, Physical Education focuses on combinations of locomotor and non‑locomotor skills in movement patterns, tumbling and balancing skills, rhythmic concepts, throwing and catching objects from various distances and heights (including throwing and kicking accuracy), continued development of eye‑hand coordination, applying movement concepts and patterns in activities and games, fitness concepts (aerobic capacity, muscular strength/endurance, flexibility), vocalizing solutions to challenges, striking and hitting objects, cooperative activities, and positive reinforcement/Christ‑like sportsmanship.
+These skills and concepts are incorporated into activities and games that enhance students’ mental, physical, and emotional growth.
+Highlighted activities include an introduction to team sports, chasing and fleeing activities, scooters, parachute activities, and jump rope.

 Middle School